 Sh.
 Dr. Osama Bahar holds a Doctorate from Lahaye University in the Netherlands, a Master's Degree from Al Emam Al Awzae University in Lebanon and a Bachelor's degree in Islamic Shari'ah from Prince Abdul Qader Al Jaazaeri University of Islamic Studies in Algeria.
-Currently, he is Head of Shari'ah Compliance at First Energy Bank.
-Also, he is a member of the Shari'ah Board of Global Banking Corporation, Reef (Real Estate Finance), Ithmaar Bank, International Tharawat, Family Bank and Alizz Islamic Bank (Oman).
+Currently, he is a Shari'ah member at First Energy Bank.
+Also, he is a Shari'ah advisor for the Global Banking Corporation, Ithmaar Bank, Alizz Islamic Bank (Oman) and Bahrain Bourse.

-Shaikh Abdul Nasser Omar Al Mahmood
+Sheikh Abdul Nasser Al Mahmood

-In addition to his role with IIB, Sh.
-Abdul Nasser is a member of the Islamic Supervisory Board of Ebdaa Bank, Eskan Bank, Capinnova Investment Bank and Bahrain Development Bank.
-Also, he works as an Executive Senior Manager at the Shari'ah audit department at Khaleeji Commercial Bank.
-He holds a Master's in Business Administration from Gulf University and is working on a thesis on Shari'ah Control and Review in Islamic banks.
-He also holds a Bachelor's degree in Shari'ah and Islamic Studies from Qatar University and an Advanced Diploma in Islamic Commercial from Bahrain Institute of Banking Finance.
+Sh.
+Abdul Nasser is a member of the Islamic Supervisory Board of International Investment Bank, Ebdaa Bank, Eskan Bank, and Bahrain Development Bank.
+Also, he works as an Executive Manager in the Shari'ah Coordination and Implementation department at Khaleeji Commercial Bank.
+He holds a Master's in Business Administration from the Gulf University and is working on a thesis in Shari'ah Control and Review in Islamic banks.
+He also holds a Bachelor's degree in Shari'ah and Islamic Studies from Qatar University and an Advanced Diploma in Islamic Commercial Jurisprudence from Bahrain Institution of Banking Finance.